Ticket Price: $20

 “Lifetime” was followed by RIL’s “Houses In Motion,” “Born Under Punches” (delivered as a now rather odd sounding slow, minimalist, clip-clop funk) and “Crosseyed and Painless,” each receiving an ebullient reception from the audience.
 There was an unguarded euphoria from the crowd, estimated to be somewhere between 50-100,000 people (actual numbers at the festival have varied, not least of which because purportedly ticket stubs were not kept, and there were many late-in-the-day gatecrashers owing to a radio solicitation instigated by Dan Aykroyd, who was backstage).
 Everyone was dancing in celebration, and everything in the outside world temporarily ceased to exist.

 What’s even more impressive is that this was almost 30 minutes — half the set! — of all new songs, routinely the toughest sell for an audience.
 Instead, the new material got some of the best responses of the night.
 By the time the Heads returned to familiar territory with “Life During Wartime,” the revellers were in ecstasy, chanting along with its “This ain’t no party …” refrain en masse.

 Oh David, I beg to differ.
 This was the party.

 Finally!!
 Some extended performance footage of Heatwave emerges!!
-Talking Heads performing “I Zimbra” & “Life During Wartime” + Elvis Costello with “The Beat” & “(I Don’t Want To Go To) Chelsea.”
+Talking Heads performing “I Zimbra” & “Life During Wartime” (view more of the set further down the page) + Elvis Costello with “The Beat” & “(I Don’t Want To Go To) Chelsea.”
 MEGA THANKS to The Original Being for posting this on YouTube.
 This means a lot to me to be able to see some of the performances from this day once again, 40 Years later.

 They concluded with “Wartime” and the gospelish encore cover of Al Green’s “Take Me To the River,” both versions of which blew their LP counterparts out of the water.